Experts: Unusual factors in ex-Texas cop’s murder conviction

 But the police chief later said body camera footage contradicted the officer’s version of events.
 Oliver was fired from the Balch Springs Police Department days later.

 On Tuesday, Oliver was convicted of murder.
+On Wednesday, he was sentenced to 15 years in prison and fined $10,000.
 His attorneys have said they’ll appeal.

 TESTIMONY